 Research & Development

-A significant amount of research data has been compiled to support the potential utility of HepQuant tests in the assessment of liver disease.
+A significant amount of research data has been compiled to support the potential utility of HepQuant liver function tests in the assessment of liver disease.
 To see the peer-reviewed published results of the QLFT study of the HALT-C Trial, see our Research Publications page.

-The Hepatitis C Antiviral Long-term Treatment against Cirrhosis (HALT-C) trial was a randomized controlled trial designed to evaluate the safety and efficacy of long-term use of pegylated interferon for the treatment of chronic hepatitis C in patients who failed to respond to previous interferon therapy.
+One of the largest Hep-C research trials, the NIDDK-sponsored Hepatitis C Antiviral Long-term Treatment against Cirrhosis (HALT-C) trial was a randomized controlled trial designed to evaluate the safety and efficacy of long-term use of pegylated interferon for the treatment of chronic hepatitis C in patients who failed to respond to previous interferon therapy.
 The purpose of the HALT-C study was unrelated to the Company’s products; however, the trial provided a significant study population and a data set for the ancillary study of Quantitative Liver Function Tests (QLFTs), and in particular, the HepQuant tests.
 A subgroup of 285 patients from the HALT-C trial was studied with a battery of QLFT’s.
 The aim of the QLFT study was to define hepatic impairment using the prototypes of the HepQuant tests and correlate results with disease severity in patients with chronic hepatitis C. Tests and procedures included:

 - Endoscopy at baseline, month 24, and month 48 provided data on varices and size of varices over time.